Tensor-based computation of metastable and coherent sets: Abstract

 \section{Abstract}

-{Recent years have seen rapid advances in the data-driven analysis of dynamical systems based on Koopman operator theory -- with extended dynamic mode decomposition (EDMD) being a cornerstone of the field.
+{Recent years have seen rapid advances in the data-driven analysis of dynamical systems based on Koopman operator theory and related approaches.
 On the other hand, low-rank tensor product approximations -- in particular the tensor train (TT) format -- have become a valuable tool for the solution of large-scale problems in a number of fields.
-In this work, we combine EDMD and the TT format, enabling the application of EDMD to high-dimensional problems in conjunction with a large set of features.
-We derive efficient algorithms to solve the EDMD eigenvalue problem based on tensor representations of the data, and to project the data into a low-dimensional representation defined by the eigenvectors.
-We extend this method to perform canonical correlation analysis (CCA) of non-reversible or time-dependent systems.
-We prove that there is a physical interpretation of the procedure and demonstrate its capabilities by applying the method to several benchmark data sets.}
+In this work, we combine Koopman-based models and the TT format, enabling their application to high-dimensional problems in conjunction with a rich set of basis functions or features.
+We derive efficient algorithms to obtain a reduced matrix representation of the system's evolution operator starting from an appropriate low-rank representation of the data.
+These algorithms can be applied to both stationary and non-stationary systems.
+We establish the infinite-data limit of these matrix representations, and demonstrate our methods' capabilities using several benchmark data sets.}